-The Court of Appeal stressed in its judgment that preventing Russia from relitigating the issue it had already lost in the Netherlands "rather than putting the [former majority shareholders] to the trouble and expense of litigating the issue all over again" was not only "in accordance with the demands of justice", but "also in accordance with another important public policy..., which is that awards, even against states, should be honoured without delay and without the kind of trench warfare seen in the present case".
+This past February 12th, the Court of Appeal upheld that decision in an unanimous judgment, emphasizing in its judgment that preventing Russia from relitigating the issue it had already lost in the Netherlands "rather than putting the [former majority shareholders] to the trouble and expense of litigating the issue all over again" was not only "in accordance with the demands of justice", but "also in accordance with another important public policy..., which is that awards, even against states, should be honoured without delay and without the kind of trench warfare seen in the present case".

-In June 2024, the High Court ordered that the merits of the Russian Federation's defence to the recognition of the awards in England and Wales be determined in a two-week trial that will take place in London in January 2026.
+Now that the questions of jurisdiction and sovereign immunity have been definitely settled in favour of the majority shareholders, they will proceed with the recognition phase.
+Back in June 2024, the High Court ordered that the merits of the Russian Federation's defence to the recognition of the awards in England and Wales be determined in a two-week trial that will take place in London in January 2026.